|

 reference to Nantwich Town Football Club: "Nantwich Town were founded in 1884

-[It serves 1 to 2 people and is made with local pork from Reaseheath College,
+It served 1 to 2 people and was made with local pork from Reaseheath College,

 in Welsh Row has a website which puts forward a slightly different idea.
 Talking